 - My Suggested stir-frying oils are peanut oil, sesame oil, or coconut oil.
 Of course, you can also use any other vegetable oil, but these add some nice Thai notes.

-- If you have some fresh Ginger or Galangal (also known as Thai or Siamese Ginger), that is a big plus.
+- That is a big plus if you have some fresh Ginger or Galangal (also known as Thai or Siamese Ginger).
 Two tablespoons are enough, and a third adds an extra fragrant punch.
 Ginger has a fresh, sweet-yet-spicy taste, while galangal’s flavor is sharper, spicier, and slightly peppery.

 - I pick a mix of the Allium family veggies: garlic, spring onions, shallots, and white, yellow, or red onions.
 I usually go for shallots and spring onions.
 But you can use a mix of any other onions and garlic.